ROCm/MIOpen/README.md

   * HIP -
     * HIP and HCC libraries and header files.
   * OpenCL - OpenCL libraries and header files.
-* [MIOpenGEMM](https://github.com/ROCmSoftwarePlatform/MIOpenGEMM) - enable various functionalities including transposed and dilated convolutions.
-  * This is optional on the HIP backend, and required on the OpenCL backend.
-  * Users can enable this library using the cmake configuration flag `-DMIOPEN_USE_MIOPENGEMM=On`, which is enabled by default when OpenCL backend is chosen.
 * [ROCm cmake](https://github.com/RadeonOpenCompute/rocm-cmake) - provide cmake modules for common build tasks needed for the ROCM software stack.
 * [Half](http://half.sourceforge.net/) - IEEE 754-based half-precision floating point library
 * [Boost](http://www.boost.org/)